3DCoded/3MS/docs/experimental/endless.md

 This feature is based off of [Happy Hare](https://github.com/moggieuk/Happy-Hare) firmware.

 !!! info
-    The features on this page are still in development.
+    The features on this page are experimental.

+## Requirements

+To use endless spool, your printer must have *one* of the following:

+- A filament sensor before your printer's extruder

+OR

+- A filament sensor before each of the 3MS's extruders

+The endless spool feature (currently) also only works when printing single-color models.

 ## Install